ng-Classic/ng-classic/aio/content/guide/lazy-loading-ngmodules.md

 </div>

-These buttons work, because the Angular CLI automatically added the routes to the feature modules to the `routes` array in `app-routing.module.ts`.
+These buttons work, because the Angular ClassicCLI automatically added the routes to the feature modules to the `routes` array in `app-routing.module.ts`.

 <a id="config-routes"></a>

 ### Imports and route configuration

-The Angular CLI automatically added each feature module to the routes map at the application level.
+The Angular ClassicCLI automatically added each feature module to the routes map at the application level.
 Finish this off by adding the default route.
 In the `app-routing.module.ts` file, update the `routes` array with the following: